-139. The present analysis shows that the right to legislative initiative is a decisive element in the determination of the respective roles of the different state organs in the democratic process.
+140. The present analysis shows that the right of legislative initiative is a decisive element in the determination of the respective roles of the different state organs in the democratic process.

-140. The analysis of various constitutions in Europe demonstrates similarities and differences in the right to legislative initiative.
-Although the general conception of the right to legislative initiative is similar in most European countries, the regulation may differ in some important aspects.
+141. The analysis of various constitutions in Europe demonstrates similarities and differences in the right of legislative initiative .
+Although the general conception of the right of legislative initiative is similar in most European countries, the regulation may differ in some important aspects.

-141. As a common feature to all constitutions it has been observed that the government and the Parliament is vested with a right to legislative initiative.
+142. As a common feature to all constitutions it has been observed that the government and the Parliament are vested with a right of legislative initiative .

-142. In federative States as well as in states with autonomous entities, the constituent parts of a federation or the autonomous entities are also granted a direct right to legislative initiative on the federal level.
+143. In federative States as well as in states with autonomous entities, the constituent parts of a federation or the autonomous entities are also granted a direct right of legislative initiative on the federal level.

-143. Sometimes courts are given the right to initiate laws.
-In the view of the Venice Commission this significantly breaches the important principle of the separation of powers.
+Sometimes courts are given the right to initiate laws.
+In the view of the Venice 144.
+Commission this significantly breaches the important principle of the separation of powers.

-144. In some case citizens are given the right to initiate laws, and the European Union seems to be moving toward this.
+145. In some case citizens are given the right to initiate laws, and the European Union seems to be moving toward this.

-145. A certain governmental primacy exists in several constitutional orders.
+146. A certain governmental primacy exists in several constitutional orders.
 It is particularly salient concerning legislative initiatives which touch upon or are related to the State budget or international affairs.
 On these issues the legislative initiative might even be exclusively attributed to the executive power.